 No, most TMJ issues can be addressed with non-invasive treatments and common dental procedures.
 Surgery will only be necessary if you have severe TMJ issues, jaw deformities, and other jaw problems.

+Contact our office for an evaluation today.
 Call Coastal Virginia Sleep Solutions at (757) 600-0861 or request an appointment on our website.